CrystalCover/TownOfSalem/README.md

 - When a friend goes online or offline, or when someone friends or unfriends you, you'll get notified by a toaster notification, if enabled.
 - Some in-game events now have sound effects: being set on fire by an Arsonist, being controlled (regardless of being hypnotized), announcement of an Amnesiac remembering a role, announcement of the Mayor revealing, and announcement of a Guardian Angel protecting their target.
 - Notification messages regarding the friends and block system will be displayed in the pre-game and end-game lobbies.

+### Discord Rich Presence
+- You can present your Town of Salem activity on Discord by installing [Salem Rich Presence](https://github.com/CrystalCover/TownOfSalem-SalemRichPresence)!

 Not everything may be listed here.
 Go find the others out!